nextgis/nextgisweb/doc/internal/migration.rst

 previous.

 You have to put SQL instructions into these files.
 Don't remove migrations metadata in the first lines of files and remove a generated placeholder.

-For example ``2c12ca17-add-other-column.fw.sql``:
+For
+example:

 .. code-block:: sql
+  :caption: File ``2c12ca17-add-other-column.fw.sql``

   /*** {
       "revision": "2c12ca17", "parents": ["00000000"],